-Each Fund may invest without limitation in transferable securities that are defined by the FCA as government and public securities (GAPS).
+Each Fund, with the exception of Schroder Islamic Global Equity Fund, may invest without limitation in transferable securities that are defined by the FCA as government and public securities (GAPS).
 At any time, where no more than 35% of such Fund's value is invested in GAPS issued by any one body, there is no limit to the amount which may be invested in GAPS of any one issue.

-Schroder Sterling Corporate Bond Fund, Schroder Strategic Credit Fund, Schroder Core UK Equity Fund, Schroder UK Alpha Income Fund, Schroder Global Recovery Fund and Schroder Multi-Asset Total Return Fund may invest more than 35% in value of its property in GAPS issued by or on behalf of or guaranteed by any one body provided that such securities have been issued by the following bodies:-
+Schroder Sterling Corporate Bond Fund, Schroder Strategic Credit Fund, Schroder Core UK Equity Fund, Schroder UK Alpha Income Fund, Schroder Global Recovery Fund and Schroder Multi-Asset Total Return Fund may invest more than

+35% in value of its property in GAPS issued by or on behalf of or guaranteed by any one body provided that such securities have been issued by the following bodies:-